-In the work related to mitochondrial ATP production and energy transfer, you will design a mathematical model of mitochondrial oxidative phosphorylation and take into account the known regulatory mechanisms of different processes involved.
+In the work related to mitochondrial ATP production and energy transfer, you will contribute to the design of a mathematical model of mitochondrial oxidative phosphorylation and take into account the known regulatory mechanisms of different processes involved.
 Using large datasets collected on wild-type and genetically modified animals, you will be able to pinpoint the changes in regulation of oxidative phosphorylation that would be consistent with the experimental data.
 We expect that through understanding energy transfer and mitochondrial regulation under different conditions, we can learn about possible adaptations of the related processes to the challenges induced by disease as well.